plsph/terraform-provider-identitynow/website/docs/index.html.markdown

 }
 ```

+## Origin

+This is fork of (https://github.com/OpenAxon/terraform-provider-identitynow/) which looked abandoned to me.

 ## Features and Bug Requests

-The IdentityNow provider's bugs and feature requests can be found in the [GitHub repo issues](https://github.com/OpenAxon/terraform-provider-identitynow/issues).
+The IdentityNow provider's bugs and feature requests can be found in the [GitHub repo issues](https://github.com/plsph/terraform-provider-identitynow/issues).
 Please avoid "me too" or "+1" comments.
 Instead, use a thumbs up [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)
 on enhancement requests.
 Provider maintainers will often prioritize work based on the number of thumbs on an issue.